Intraventricular Flow Mapping

 OF-TDI

-Use both optical flow and tissue Doppler to improve speckle tracking
+Use optical flow and tissue Doppler to improve speckle tracking

-• Speckle tracking echocardiography evaluates regional myocardial function
+• Cardiac speckle tracking evaluates regional myocardial function

-• The objective was to provide accurate myocardial velocities at high frame rates
+• Our goal: provide accurate velocities at high frame rates

-• We developed a global framework based on optical flow and tissue Doppler
+• We developed a method based on optical flow and tissue Doppler

 • See article #52